NicoGrassetto/javascript-front-end-class-2026/README.md

-# Complete JavaScript Course Notes
+# Complete JavaScript Front-end Course Notes

-Welcome to the **Complete JavaScript Course**!
+Welcome to the **Complete JavaScript Front-end Course**!
 This repository serves as the groundtruth for the class, containing notes, exercises, starter code, and final solutions for each chapter.

 Instructor: Nico Grassetto